Have you ever wondered how or where your Irish ancestors lived?

-The castle is really a sprawling complex of various architectural styles from multiple periods.
+Kilkenny Castle is a sprawling complex of various architectural styles.

-Its location, perched elegantly on the banks of the River Nore, close to the Medieval Mile, offers a perfect base for exploring this early capital of Ireland.
+Kilkenny Castle's location, perched elegantly on the banks of the River Nore and close to the famous Medieval Mile historic centre, offers a perfect base for exploring this historic city.

 If you visit Kilkenny Castle, make sure you visit the elegant, red-walled entrance hall.

-Not best pleased when driven from his Leinster throne in the 12th century, Dermot MacMurrough sought help from the Anglo-Norman King Henry II.
+Not best pleased when driven from his Leinster throne, MacMurrough sought help from Anglo-Norman King Henry II.
 Henry sent Richard De Clare, known as Strongbow, to the 'aid' of MacMurrough.

-Strongbow launched a military offensive.
-He not only regained MacMurrough's land and his daughter Aoife's hand in marriage, Strongbow irrevocably changed the course of Irish history.
+Launching a military offensive, Strongbow not only regained MacMurrough's land, but also his daughter Aoife's hand in marriage.
+This irrevocably changed the course of Irish history.

 - Burke/De Burgh